revaturelabs/interviewquestions/InterviewSpecificQuestions/BigData/Bigdata.md

 ---

-42. Can the default “Hive Metastore” be used by multiple users (processes) at the same time?
+42.Can the default “Hive Metastore” be used by multiple users (processes) at the same time?

 ![Easy](https://raw.githubusercontent.com/revaturelabs/interviewquestions/aef8eff919a3b083089641381ed9a9101ed21fba/ComplexityTags/simple%20(2).svg)

 <details markdown="1"><summary> Show Answer </summary>

 <blockquote markdown="1">
 Yes.

 Hive Metastore allow multiple users at the same time.